Julia Hoffman: 1967-1971

 With Dave's help, Julia posed as a historian and arrived at Collinwood to learn more about Maggie's experiences.
 Julia claimed to be writing a book about famous New England families and spoke with both Victoria and David Collins (David Henesy).
 Julia was interested in Victoria believing that Sarah was not real.
 Victoria took Julia to the Old House to meet Barnabas so that he could help Julia with her book, as Barnabas had shown a great deal of knowledge about the Collins family history - nobody was aware that that knowledge was from personal experience, of course.
 Julia then recounted several names to Maggie, in hopes of gaining a reaction; Maggie was horrified when Julia mentioned Barnabas.

 Back at Collinwood, family matriarch Elizabeth Collins Stoddard (Joan Bennett) was initially hesitant when Julia wanted to discuss plans about her book involving the Collins family.
 Victoria talked with Elizabeth, who reconsidered and invited Julia into living in Collinwood so as to continue her research.
 Barnabas was also reluctant to cooperate, refusing to share information with Julia.
 Julia showed a family album to Barnabas, and while he was looking through it, Julia took out a compact mirror to find that Barnabas cast no reflection in it.
 When Barnabas confronted her about it, Julia claimed she was checking her makeup; she then told Victoria she learned everything she needed to know.

 During a storm, Julia studied the Collins family history and questioned Victoria about Josette - Victoria had recently attended a party at the Old House in one of Josette's dresses, unaware that Barnabas was planning to change her into a duplicate of Josette, as he had tried with Maggie.
-Julia became interested in Josette's music box (the tinkling sound heard by Maggie) and the fact that Barnabas kept one of Josette's old perfume bottles in her room in the Old House - Josette's favourite scent was jasmine.
+Julia became interested in Josette's music box (the tinkling sound heard by Maggie) and the fact that Barnabas kept one of Josette's old perfume bottles in her room in the Old House - Josette's favorite scent was jasmine.
 Julia suggested that Barnabas may be attempting to recreate Josette, which offended Victoria.
 The next day, Julia broke into the Old House and found Barnabas asleep in his coffin.
 When Dave questioned Julia about her findings, she lied and told him she had found nothing.
 Barnabas returned to Collinwood to speak with Julia and she offered to work with him, saying that she had information about the original Barnabas and deliberately hinting that she knew his secret.
 The two agreed to meet again later that evening, and Julia told Barnabas’ portrait that neither could wait that long.

 Later that night Barnabas went to Julia's room with the intent to kill her; however, Julia had been expecting this and placed a dummy in her bed.
 Julia told Barnabas that she had been waiting for him and said that she thought that she knew of a way to cure him of his vampirism.